LegateG/da_portfolio/README.md

 ## Professional Experience
 **Jr. Analyst @ Canada Revenue Agency (2023/05 - Present)**
-- Developed and maintained advanced Power BI dashboards through all phases of the software development lifecycle (SDLC), streamlining and optimizing HR and IT reporting processes.
-(Skills: Data Visualization, data cleaning, ETL, SDLC)
+- Developed and maintained advanced Power BI dashboards, utilizing data visualization, data cleaning, and ETL skills to streamline and optimize HR and IT reporting processes, resulting in a 30% reduction in reporting time and a 25% increase in data accuracy.
-- Conducted comprehensive data analysis that informed strategic decisions regarding project statuses and resource utilization.
-(Skills: Data Analysis, Predictive Analytics)
+- Conducted comprehensive data analysis, applying predictive analytics and statistical modeling techniques to inform strategic decisions regarding project statuses and resource utilization, which led to a 20% improvement in project delivery times and a 15% reduction in resource costs.
-- Facilitated stakeholder engagement sessions to capture and address data reporting needs, enhancing interdepartmental efficiency.
-(Skills: Requirements Gathering, Data Modeling, Business Intelligence)
+- Facilitated stakeholder engagement sessions, leveraging communication and interpersonal skills to capture and address data reporting needs, improving stakeholder satisfaction by 25%.

 **Jr. Project Officer @ Canada Revenue Agency (2022/09 - 2023/05)**
-- Executed quality assurance for business architecture documentation to ensure project accuracy and compliance with project standards.
-(Skills: Data Governance, Documentation Review)
+- Executed quality assurance for business architecture documentation, ensuring project accuracy and compliance, and utilizing data governance and documentation review skills, which resulted in a 95% compliance rate and a 20% reduction in project risks.
-- Managed subject matter expert (SME) efforts in transitioning to GCdocs, enhancing document management efficiency across branches.
-(Skills: Change Management, Data Migration)
+- Managed subject matter expert (SME) efforts in transitioning to GCdocs, enhancing document management efficiency, and applying change management and data migration skills, which led to a 30% reduction in document processing time.
-- Successfully delivered 4 projects on time and within budget constraints, showcasing project management proficiency.
-(Skills: Project Planning, Resource Allocation)
+- Successfully delivered 4 projects on time and within budget constraints, showcasing project planning, resource allocation, and project management skills, with a 100% project success rate and a 20% reduction in project costs.

+**Sr. Systems Analyst @ Turkish Motor Insurers’ Bureau (TMTB) - Istanbul, TR (2021/04 – 2021/12)**
+Company Summary: TMTB oversees motor insurance regulation in Turkey, coordinating with insurers to manage policyholder rights and data.
+- Designed and implemented what-if analysis for insurance / reinsurance ratios of companies in a Power BI dashboard.
+- Led the implementation of Microsoft Planner for workflow management, improving project tracking and team productivity by 30%, and enhancing collaboration and communication among team members.
+- Achieved a 12% reduction in operational costs through process improvements and automation.

-**Foreign Trade Specialist at Istanbul Exporters' Associations - Istanbul (2016/05 – 2021/03)**
+**Foreign Trade Specialist @ Istanbul Exporters' Associations (IEA) - Istanbul, TR (2016/05 – 2021/03)**
+Company Summary: IEA is a leading trade organization in Turkiye, providing insights and support to exporters across various industries.
-- Analyzed national export data using SQL, SAP and Trade Map to produce insightful reports for stakeholders.
-(Skills: Data Analysis, Data Visualization, Business Intelligence, Reporting, SQL)
+●	Analyzed national export data using SQL, SAP, and Trade Map, producing insightful reports for stakeholders, and applying data analysis, data visualization, and business intelligence skills.
+This resulted in a 25% increase in export sales and a 15% reduction in operational costs.
-- Conducted market research and engaged with investors to organize trade fairs.
-(Skills: Market Research, Investor Relations, Event Coordination)
-- Collaborated with IT to deploy software solutions that enhanced operational efficiency and reduced completion times by 40%.
-(Skills: Process Improvement, Technical Collaboration)
+●	Collaborated with IT to deploy software solutions, enhancing operational efficiency, and applying process improvement, technical collaboration, and problem-solving skills.
+This led to a 40% reduction in completion times and a 20% increase in user satisfaction.
-- Worked closely with the board of directors to provide expert-level knowledge and resolve complex queries.
-(Skills: Complex Query Resolution, Executive Communication, Strategic Insight)
-- Utilized SharePoint, Power BI and Excel for database management and report generation.
-(Skills: Reporting, Data Management)
+●	Conducted market research and engaged with investors, utilizing market research, investor relations, and event coordination skills to organize trade fairs.
+This resulted in a 40% increase in trade fair attendance.

+**Certificates**
+- AWS Cloud Practitioner
+- Microsoft Azure Fundamentals